Enet/react-russian-router/README.md

 Callback, called when waiting for payload has ended.

 ## :grapes: `FetchSwitch extends AsyncSwitch`
+This is the switch, which loads all the resources, required to render a new entry point.
+It works like a charm:
+1. Extracts JS and CSS pathes from `matchObject`.
+2. Loads all the resources in parallel.
+    - Looks for cached JS and CSS files or loads files using `fetch`.
+    - Loads user's data.
+3. When the resources are ready to use, it gets payload asynchronously.
+4. Renders payload.

+Despite of the complexity, `FetchSwitch` is a very flexible component.
+You can replace any step and adapt the switch for your own needs.
+If you use SSR, take a look at the props `initialPayload` and `initialUserData`.

 #### `extractJsPath(matchObject)` : string or func = `{payload}.js`
 Function to generate path to JS code by `matchObject`.
 Also string can be passed.
 Placeholders `{payload}`, `{payload.abc}`, `{payload.Abc}` and `{payload.ABC}` will be replaced with `matchObject.payload` in different letter cases.